Campus Climate Survey on Sexual Misconduct

-A recently implemented student survey at Utah State University shows that, while the majority of students feel safe on campus, less than half knew how to file a formal sexual misconduct complaint with the university.
+A 2017 survey at Utah State University shows that, while the majority of students felt safe on campus, less than half knew how to file a formal sexual misconduct complaint with the university.

 During April 2017, 45 percent of USU students responded to the survey, which gauges the incidence of nonconsensual sexual contact – defined in Utah’s code on sex offenses – including fondling and rape.
-The survey examined students’ attitudes about sexual misconduct, willingness to step in to stop sexual misconduct and perceptions about how USU responds to allegations.
+The survey examined students’ attitudes about sexual misconduct, willingness to step in to stop sexual misconduct, and perceptions about how USU responds to allegations of sexual assault.

-USU will use the survey results in efforts to improve its policies and processes, expand education and prevention programming and improve support services.
+USU is using the survey results in efforts to improve its policies and processes, expand education and prevention programming, and improve support services.

 - A majority of students – 92.6 percent – feel safe on the USU campus, but nine percent said USU does not have a good support system for students going through difficult times.